 Yard, Side: An open space, unbuilt upon, inside and contiguous to all lot lines other than street lines to the depth specified according to this By-law.
-No structure or building shall be located in or project into any side yard, except that uncovered steps, bulkheads, eaves, bay windows and attached chimneys may project into a side yard, but shall not be closer than 10 feet to a lot line.
+No structure or building shall be located in or project into any side yard, except that uncovered steps, bulkheads, eaves, bay windows and att feet to a lot line. ached chimneys r may project in to a side yard, , but shall not be closer than 10